 They are bite-size snacks made of dates, pumpkin puree, seeds, nuts, and pumpkin spices.

 They are delicious vegan snacks or bite-size desserts with delicious fall spices flavors.

 Also, they contain a lot of nutrients, fiber, and protein to keep you full and energized.

 These Pumpkin Energy Bites are the fastest to make.
 All you need is 5 minutes, a food processor, and a few simple ingredients.

 - Pumpkin puree – you can use fresh or canned puree.
 If canned, make sure it is 100% natural, with no additives.
 Learn how to make your own pumpkin puree.

 - Dates – pitted Medjool dates work best as they are softer.
-If you plan to use Deglur dates you can soak them few minutes in hot water to soften, drain well and add in the recipe.
+If you plan to use Deglur dates, you can soak them few minutes in hot water to soften, drain well, and add to the recipe.

 - Pumpkin seeds

 - Pecan – or walnuts